Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Preliminaries

-Right-censoring complicates the problem because it makes the event status by time $t_0$ unobserved for some individuals in the calibration dataset.
-To address this, we rely on the IPCW framework \citep{robins1992recovery,robins1993information,vock2016adapting}, a standard approach that enables approximately unbiased estimation of time-dependent quantities—such as event rates or risks—under some assumptions on the censoring mechanism.
-We provide here a brief overview of the key ideas underlying IPCW; its specific implementation within each calibration method will be described in detail in the following sections.
+IPCW is a standard approach for mitigating possible censoring bias in time-to-event data.
+In our context, IPCW reweights each uncensored individual in the calibration data set by the inverse of their estimated probability of remaining uncensored up to the relevant time, $\hat{G}(\tilde{T}_i \mid X_i)$, thereby approximating what would have been observed in a fully followed cohort.
+The validity of IPCW-based inference rests on three assumptions: (i) conditional independent censoring: $T \indep C \mid X$, meaning that censoring is uninformative given the covariates $X$; (ii) positivity: $\inf_{x \in \mathcal{X},, 0 \le t \le t_0} G(t \mid x) > 0$, ensuring that every individual has a nonzero probability of remaining uncensored up to the time horizon of interest; (iii) consistent estimation of censoring probabilities: the fitted censoring model $\hat{G}(t \mid x)$, trained on an independent dataset, consistently approximates the true censoring survival function $G(t \mid x)$.

-In essence, IPCW reweights each uncensored individual by the inverse of their estimated probability of remaining uncensored up to the relevant time, $\widehat{G}(\tilde{T}_i \mid X_i)$, thereby approximating what would have been observed in a fully followed cohort.
-The validity of IPCW-based inference rests on three assumptions: (i) conditional independent censoring: $T \indep C \mid X$, meaning that, conditional on the covariates $X$, censoring is uninformative; (ii) positivity: $\inf_{x \in \mathcal{X},, 0 \le t \le t_0} G(t \mid x) > 0$, ensuring that every individual has a nonzero probability of remaining uncensored up to the time horizon of interest; (iii) consistent estimation of censoring probabilities: the fitted censoring model $\widehat{G}(t \mid x)$, trained on an independent dataset, consistently approximates the true censoring survival function $G(t \mid x)$.
+All methods described in this paper rely on IPCW to account for right-censoring, and therefore can only provide approximate guarantees hinging on the assumption that \( \hat{G}(t \mid x) \) approximates \( G(t \mid x) \) accurately.
+This assumption is standard and largely unavoidable in survival analysis, but it contrasts with more traditional applications of distribution-free methods in fully observed i.i.d.\ settings, where exact finite-sample guarantees can be obtained without assumptions on the predictive models.